Quantizations of conical symplectic resolutions II: category $\mathcal O$ and symplectic duality: Examples

 This implies that the map $H^*(\fM)\to Z(E)$ is injective.
 By \cite[5.11]{Bru08}, the dimension of $Z(E)$ is the same as the number of simple objects in $\cOg$, which is equal to $|\fM^\bT| = \dim H^*(\fM^\bT; \C) = \dim H^*(\fM; \C)$.
 Thus, this map must be an isomorphism. \end{proof}

-\item \excise{For an integral parameter, there is a particular Richardson nilpotent orbit $O_P\subset\mg$ such that the poset of symplectic leaves of $\fM_0$ is isomorphic to the poset of nilpotent orbits contained in the closure of $O_P$.
-In type A, $\fM_0$ is actually isomorphic to $\overline{O}_P$.
-More generally, there is a finite map from $\fM_0$ to $\overline{O}_P$.} Let $O_P\subset\mg$ be the Richardson nilpotent orbit with the property that $\fM_0$ is finite over $\overline{O}_P$.
+\item Let $O_P\subset\mg$ be the Richardson nilpotent orbit with the property that $\fM_0$ is finite over $\overline{O}_P$.
 The symplectic leaves of $\fM_0$ are the preimages of the $G$-orbits in $\overline{O}_P$.
 For an integral parameter, the special leaves (equivalently, the special orbits) correspond to those double cells which contain a shortest right coset representative for the Weyl group of the parabolic.
 These are described in Carter's book \cite[\S 13]{Carter}.
 If $\mg = \mathfrak{sl}_r$, then all leaves are special.
 For non-integral parameters, the question of which orbits are special is more complicated; we do not address it here. \item In the case where $P$ is a Borel subgroup, our twisting functors agree with those defined by Arkhipov (Remark \ref{Arkhipov}) under the equivalence between $\cOa$ and BGG category $\cO$.
 Similarly, our shuffling functors agree with those defined by Irving (see Proposition \ref{shuf-twist}).
 Thus, when $P$ is the Borel we obtain two commuting actions of the generalized braid group $B_W$ on $\cOa$; at the level of the Grothendieck group, these descend to the left and right actions of $W$ on $\C[W]$ (Remark \ref{regular}).

 When $P$ is an arbitrary parabolic, Soergel's functor can be used to identify $\cOg$ (and therefore $\cOa$ if localization holds) with an infinitesimal block of parabolic BGG category $\cO$.
 Irving's shuffling functors all still make sense in the setting of parabolic BGG category $\cO$, and they coincide with our shuffling functors.
 On the other hand, not all of Arkhipov's twisting functors preserve parabolic BGG category $\cO$; our twisting functors are just those Arkhipov functors that preserve parabolic $\cO$.
 Conjecture \ref{serre} holds in this case. \end{enumerate}